Noah-Sfez/veterinarian_project/README.md

 - **Patient Records**: Keep detailed information for each animal patient.
 - **Appointments**: Easily schedule, update, and track appointments.
 - **Billing**: Manage billing and payments with ease.
-- **Reports**: Generate insightful reports to monitor and improve clinic performance.

 ## ⚙️ Installation
 1. Clone the repository: